First 'Starfall' Capsule Thrown Around Earth via Falcon 9

 Amazon's network of Kuiper satellites has seen another group reach orbit via a Falcon 9 launch earlier today.

-Starship-Super Heavy performed the vehicle's second and final successful 'Block 2' flight ahead of a critical
+Starship-Super Heavy performed the vehicle's second and final successful 'Block 2' flight ahead of a

 SpaceX's in-development fully reusable launch vehicle is set to fly one more time in its current iteration.
-SpaceX

 Former officials and NASA's safety panel have warned that Starship may delay the Artemis III mission, which should